-For the different sliding conditions, the following conclusions can be withdrawn:
+In Egypt, Ceramic tiles are the common flooring materials for bathrooms and kitchens which promotes high rate of slips and fall under both dry and wet conditions.
+Therefore, rubber mats are generally used to minimize such accidents.
+In such case, under the above mentioned different sliding conditions, the following recommendations are concluded:

-- 1. At dry sliding, sand particles caused drastic decrease in friction coefficient.
-It is recommended to use circular protrusion. - 2.
-In the presence of water, sand particles embedded in rubber surface increased friction coefficient.
-Square protrusions are recommended. - 3.
-For surfaces lubricated by detergent, flat rubber embedded by sand particles gave higher friction than surfaces of protrusions. - 4.
-Sand particles embedded in rubber lubricated by oil significantly increased friction coefficient.
-Circular protrusions gave higher friction than flat and square protrusions. - 5.
-Flat rubber surfaces, lubricated by water oil emulsion and contaminated by sand particles, displayed the highest friction coefficient.
+1. At dry sliding, sand particles caused drastic decrease in friction coefficient.
+It is recommended to use mats with circular rubber protrusion on dust contaminated tiles.

+2. In the presence of water, sand particles embedded in rubber surface increased friction coefficient.
+Mats with square rubber protrusions are recommended.

+3. For ceramic surfaces contaminated by detergent, flat rubber mates embedded sand particles gave higherfriction than protruded mat surfaces.

+4. Sand particles embedded in kitchen flat rubber mats contaminated with oil significantly increased Friction coefficient.
+Circular protrusions gave higher the highest friction.

+5. Flat rubber surfaces, contaminated with water/oil emulsion and sand particles, display the highest friction coefficient.